chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * Copy the Concert keyboardist application to your Applications folder.
 * Copy the included folder of example files to anywhere you choose.
 Possibly your Documents folder, Desktop, or a folder where you keep midi files.
-* Concert keyboardist currently does not make sound of its own.
+* TBD Concert keyboardist currently does not make sound of its own.
 It sends midi messages and you need to route theme to a software synthesizer (or hardware synthesizer).
 The easiest option on a Macintosh is to use GarageBand which is free and has a wide range of sounds to choose from.
 Also GarageBand automatically receives midi messages from all midi output ports on your system so it automatically receives from the Concert Keyboardist default output.
 * Setup with GarageBand:
     * Download and install GarageBand (it's free to Mac owners).
     * Open GarageBand.